cosent/cultact.subsite/README.rst

 Having a browser layer per subsite requires hardcoding the subsites in python.

-A request.subsite convenience attribute is set by the before_traverse hook that also marks the browser layer.
+A request.in_subsite convenience attribute is set by the before_traverse hook that also marks the browser layer.
+This attribute is used by the subsite_assigment behavior to provide a default setting.

-Subsite request marking is based on virtual URL structure.
+Note that request.subsite is reserved: you can query for ?subsite=foo to obtain items assigned to subsite foo when viewing subsite bar.

 See cultact/subsite/tests/subsite.txt for browser layer tests.

-WIP FIXME: derive subsite from traversal, not server_name.
+Subsite request marking is based on virtual URL structure, derived from SERVER_NAME.
+The assumption is that VirtualHostMonster is used to anchor a virtual host on a subsite, and then use acquisition to obtain the userprofiles that are located outside the subsite.
+VHM is needed to ensure that absolute_url() plays nice with such acquisition.

+Set up this way, items that are not themselves contained in a subsite will show up "as if" they were contained in the requested subsite.

 Content containers